marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

 Occupancy maps for each probe (benzene, methanol, acetonitrile, toluene) were generated for the full trajectory of the pipeline MD simulation (total 1 ns), with all of them superimposed at the same time on the representative protein structure (PDB 4MZI – human mutant p53) for the whole trajectory.
 The representative protein structure per window was obtained from the best frame of the window (minimumRMSD to mean structure).
-Occupancy maps for each probe (benzene, methanol, acetonitrile, toluene) are shown as (black, blue, orange, brown) meshes respectively.
+Probe occupancy maps are shown as black meshes.